sisap-challenges/sisap-challenges.github.io/2026/index.md

   - We will measure the graph’s quality as the recall against a provided gold standard and the full computation time (i.e., including preprocessing, indexing, search, and postprocessing such as re-ranking)
   - Operating point: Fastest graph construction time that achieves an average recall of at least 0.8.
   - We provide a development dataset; the evaluation phase will use an undisclosed dataset of similar size computed with the same neural model.
+  - You are free to return the result set that includes the self-references, i.e., you return an `n x (k + 1)` matrix.

 ### Task 2: Maximum Inner Product Search on LLM attention workloads (Search under Distribution Shift)